"Bloom Syndrome" – What Is It?

 • Pulmonary function tests according to clinical need

-• Aggressive antibiotic therapy after antibiogram
+• Aggressive antibiotic therapy based on antibiogram results

 Gastroenterology/Nutrition